 Pod termination grace periods require the containerd container runtime to be installed on the Windows node.

-Kubernetes has identified several API compatability issues.
+Kubernetes has identified several API compatibility issues.